-Hotkeys are two normal keyboard keys that, when pressed simultaneously with a third key, signal to the Wizard extender modules that you are sending a message specifically to them and not to the computer.
-The hotkeys are ordinarily and while a third keypress determines what you want the modules to do.
+Hotkeys are two normal keyboard keys that, when pressed simultaneously with a third key, signal to the Wizard modules that you are sending a message specifically to them and not to the computer.
+The hotkeys are ordinarily [cm] and [sm], while a third keypress determines what you want the modules to do.

-If the standard or and some hotkeys are also needed for computer tasks, you can change them for another combination using switches 2 and 3 on the REMOTE module:
+If the standard cm and shift hotkeys are also needed for computer tasks, you can change them for another combination using switches 2 and 3 on the REMOTE module:

+2 OFF

-2 OFF 3 OFF Hotkeys = cm and shift (default setting)
+3 OFF Hotkeys = Ctrl and Shift (default setting)

+2 OFF

-2 OFF 3 ON Hotkeys = Alt and Shift
+3 ON Hotkeys = Att and Shift

+2 ON

-2 ON 3 OFF Hotkeys = Ctrl and Att
+3 OFF Hotkeys = Ctrl and Att

+2 ON

-2 ON 3 ON Hotkeys disabled
+3 ON Hotkeys disabled